Victoria's new series

-We were sad to hear that Call the Midwife's Emerald Fennell (nurse Patsy Mount) has left the heart-warming show but fear not as she'll be joining the cast of Victoria in the new eight-part series, set to air on ITV this autumn.
+We were sad when Call the Midwife's Emerald Fennell (nurse Patsy Mount) left the heart-warming show but delighted when she joined the cast of Victoria for series two as Lord Byron's daughter, Lady Ada Lovelace.

-Fans of the show will be pleased to learn that returning series one cast members are Nigel Lindsay (Sir Robert Peel), Peter Bowles (Duke of Wellington), Neil Hudson (Skerett) and Ferdinand Kingsley (chef Francatelli).
+Fans of the show will be pleased to learn that returning series one cast members were Nigel Lindsay (Sir Robert Peel), Peter Bowles (Duke of Wellington), Neil Hudson (Skerett) and Ferdinand Kingsley (chef Francatelli).

-Series two is set six weeks after the events of the series one finale, and will follow Victoria as she faces adversity both at home and abroad, all while trying to get that work-life balance just right as a monarch and new mother.
+Series two is set six weeks after the events of the series one finale, and followed Victoria as she faces adversity both at home and abroad, all while trying to get that work-life balance just right as a monarch and new mother.
 But, similar to Prince Phillip in The Crown, her husband, Albert, will struggle with being the less powerful person in the marriage, and battles to find his place and purpose.